sathishram12/pose-detection/README.md

 # Pose detection

-An Tensorflow implementation of PersonLab for Multi-Person Pose Estimation.
+A Tensorflow implementation of PersonLab for Multi-Person Pose Estimation.
 Identify every person instance, localize its facial and body keypoints, and estimate its instance segmentation mask.

 Introduction
 Code repo for reproducing 2018 ECCV paper PersonLab: Person Pose Estimation and Instance Segmentation with a Bottom-Up, Part-Based, Geometric Embedding Model